KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 yes, automated UI testing is very important.

-In many cases, UI tests take too many times and too many human resources in mobile because test automation for mobile is difficult.
+In many cases, UI tests take too much time and too many human resources in mobile because test automation for mobile is difficult.
 UI tests for mobile tend to conducted by manual.